Serko: History

-In 2024, Serko announced that it had agreed to buy corporate travel booking platform, GetThere, from Sabre for USD $12M.
-On 6 January 2025, Serko announced that they had completed the transaction with Sabre with CEO, Darrin Grafton, adding “we are investing USD $100 million over the next three years to advance our platform technology to build the travel platform of the future.
+In 2024, Serko announced that it had agreed to buy corporate travel booking platform, GetThere, from Sabre for US$12M.
+On 6 January 2025, Serko announced that they had completed the transaction with Sabre with CEO, Darrin Grafton, adding “we are investing US$100 million over the next three years to advance our platform technology to build the travel platform of the future.
 In time, this platform will power all of Serko’s products, including GetThere, Zeno and Booking.com for Business with data and AI built in to help you take advantage of emerging technology capabilities.”

+In November 2025, Serko announced a "workforce reshaping" aimed at cutting up to 60 roles, primarily aiming for $12 million in annualised savings, as reported by the National Business Review.
+Despite the cuts, the company continues to hire in other areas and recently added 70 staff in India.

+In March 2026, Serko announced a new product, serko.ai for release in May 2026.

 COVID-19 challenges

 Serko was one of the first NZX-listed companies to issue a COVID-19 pandemic related profit warning in February 2020, well before other key market players and other travel technology companies, causing a 13% drop in their share price immediately following the warning.
 In the following months Serko announced its worst annual performance in company history with a net loss of $29.4m and revenue halving to $12.4m.
 Due to the uncertainty, the company conducted a capital raising of $55 million on the market which was oversubscribed.
 Following a government response to COVID-19 which created normal domestic conditions in New Zealand and the establishment of the Trans-Tasman bubble, Serko returned to pre-covid transaction levels in March 2021, and issued guidance to the market in May 2021 that it expects to make complete recovery by March 2023.